kenoi1/website/content/blogs/2025-08-23/index.md

 My biggest regret was having a study term over this period.
 There were times I had a lot of trouble managing my time, balancing studying, searching for job positions, and contributing.
 Though it's been an exhausting school term, I am still super glad to have been able to contribute to a really cool project and get something work!

 I was also quite new to both C++ and Qt development.
 Funny enough, I had been taking, and struggling on, my first course in C++ while working on Karton.
-I also spent a lot of time reading documentation to familiarize myself with a lot of the different APIs (libspice, libvirt, and libosinfo)
+I also spent a lot of time reading documentation to familiarize myself with a lot of the different APIs (libspice, libvirt, and libosinfo).

 ## What's Next?